2011 Postgraduate Certificate in Learning and Teaching (Distinction), University of Glamorgan.

 Williams, R. (2004) It’s About Power”: Spoilers and Fan Hierarchy in On-Line Buffy Fandom, Slayage: The On-Line International Journal of Buffy Studies, 11-12.

-Williams, R. (forthcoming) ‘From Star Tours to Star Wars Land: Immersion and Transmediality in Disney’s Theme Parks’ in William Proctor and Richard McCulloch (eds.)
-Disney’s Star Wars: Forces of Participation and Reception.
-Iowa: University of Iowa Press.
+Williams, R. (2019) ‘From Star Tours to Galaxy’s Edge: Immersion, transmediality and ‘haptic fandom’ in Disney’s Theme Parks’ in William Proctor and Richard McCulloch (eds.)
+Disney’s Star Wars: Forces of Production, Promotion and Reception Iowa: University of Iowa Press.
+[Invited Chapter]

-Williams, R. (forthcoming) ‘Saving Maelstrom: Theme park fandom, replacement and the Disney brand’ in Rebecca Williams (ed.)
-Transitions, Endings, and Resurrections in Fandom, University of Iowa Press.
+Williams, R. (2018) ‘Saving Maelstrom: Theme park fandom, replacement and the Disney brand’ in Rebecca Williams (ed.)
+Everybody Hurts: Transitions, Endings, and Resurrections in Fandom University of Iowa Press.

 Williams, R. and R. McElroy (2016) ‘Omnisexuality And The City: Exploring national and sexual identity in BBC Wales’ Torchwood’ in Huw Osborne (ed.)
 Queer Wales:The History, Culture and Politics of Queer Life in Wales Lampeter: University of Wales Press.